w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 Courses based on this module should:

 * explain how people with disabilities rely on designs that adapt to different screen sizes, configurations, and style sheets
-* explain accessibility requirements for interfaces that can have customized colors, font size, font type, and spacing between components
+* explain accessibility requirements that relate to use of color, as well as to adaptable font sizes, font types, and spacing

 ## Learning Outcomes for Module